Before you sit down to write, you need a topic, and these essay writing topics can help you get started.

 As they enter high school and college, students should start transitioning from informative essays to persuasive ones.
 Controversial essay topics are a good way to do this.
 They help students develop their critical thinking skills and learn how to reason an argument.
 The below topics the bill well:

 Few people would argue about the health benefits of tobacco, yet it remains a top-selling product.
-This essay would explore the benefits of banning the sale of the product altogether.
+This essay will explore the benefits of banning the sale of the product altogether.

-The death sentence is definitely a controversial ethical and social issue.
-This essay topic would explore whether or not it is a good way to punish for serious crimes and the benefit or drawback of adding it to every country across the globe.
+The death sentence is a controversial ethical and social issue.
+This essay will explore whether or not it is a suitable method of punishment and deterrent for serious crimes and the benefits or drawbacks of adding it to every country across the globe.

 Elections are an essential part of our lives.
-It gives us the power to determine who’ll govern our country.
+It gives us the power to determine who will govern our country.
 However, is the election process fair?

 In the essay, your student will get an opportunity to voice their ideas, describe what changes they’d like to see, and how those changes will positively impact the nation.